 Cranberry juice is good for hydration.
 Besides high-quality water, it also provides precious electrolytes.

-The best time of the day to drink a small amount of cranberry juice is at dinner.
+A great time of the day to drink a small amount of cranberry juice is at dinner.
 Cranberry juice may help you sleep better at night, as it’s one of the richest foods in melatonin, known as “the sleep hormone”.
 But, you better drink only a small dose of cranberry juice at dinner.
 Too much sugar before bed may affect sleep quality.

 You can buy organic cranberry juices and dried cranberries on iHerb.